Training retrievers – best bumper/dummy to use

 Does it matter what brand of retriever training dummies?

 The number of companies selling bumpers seems to be growing daily.
 I am sure that there are many new features and improvements being made.
-However, it is often the product that lasts and stands the test of time that stands out.
+However, it is often the product that lasts and stands the test of time and stands out.

 Here is a list of our top picks.
 To get pricing information and more details, click on an image below: